Muthubioinfo/RelaxedBF/README.md

-# Bayesian clock model selection
+# Bayesian rate model selection
-This repository provides the full pipeline and data used in the analyses from the study on **Bayesian selection of relaxed-clock models** in phylogenetic inference.
+This repository provides the pipeline to study **Bayesian selection of relaxed-clock models**.

 ## 📦 Requirements